jadedbay/MapTrail/README.md

 # MapTrail

-A plugin for Hytale, adds a trail of markers to the map showing your recent path through the world.
+A plugin for **Hytale**, adds a trail of markers to the map showing your recent path through the world.

 *Github*: https://github.com/jadedbay/MapTrail